Affiliation No: IA702, 94883

 2. Blended Learning Models (Rotation, Flex, Self-blend)

-The ability to blend traditional face-to-face and online teaching styles also means that the teaching leadership skills are made more flexible and they may be tailored to fit certain requirements.
+The ability to blend traditional face-to-face and online teaching styles also means that the teaching leadership skills becomes more flexible and can be tailored to fit specific requirements.

-When used in classes, rotation models can rotate students through different activities like group projects or individual research and, on the other hand, flex models allow students to move through different activities depending on the pace you set for them.
+When used in classes, rotation models can rotate learners through different activities, such as group projects or individual research and, on the other hand, flex models allow learners to progress through various activities.

 3. Choosing the Right Mix of Online and Offline Activities

-Deciding about the right online and offline activities that can be most effective in engaging the students as well as in the continuous reinforcement of leadership competencies is critical.
+Deciding on the right online and offline activities that can most effectively engage students and continuously reinforce leadership competencies is critical.

-Online activities include web-based exercises or computerized learning modules and offline including flip-chart activities, role-playing, and volunteer work within the community.
+Online activities may include web-based exercises or computerized learning modules, while offline activities can involve flip-chart exercises, role-playing, and volunteer work within the community.

 This balance helps to meet the objective of the course, to cultivate digital literacy skills as well as to foster their knowledge about interpersonal leadership.